-When you are unable to put 20 percent down, the lender generally requires that you also pay the PMI premium, which can be anywhere from twenty dollars to a few hundred dollars each month.
+When you are unable to put 20%, the lender generally requires that you also pay the PMI premium, which can be anywhere from $20 to a few hundred dollars each month.
 When shopping for a mortgage, consider this and ask if there are alternatives to paying PMI if you will be unable to come up with the full down payment.